 - SuperRange Optical Image Stabilization minimizes camera shake ensuring steady shooting throughout the zoom range.

 Finally, we have another camera from Canon, the VIXIA HD.
 I chose another offering from Canon because the VIXIA is the newer, updated version of the Canon HV20.

 The VIXIA comes in several models, from 1080p HD to 4K.
 I’ve stuck with the standard 1080p HD to make this a relevant comparison with all the other cameras on this list.
 The VIXIA has an astounding 57x optical zoom.
 This means that when you shoot a fast-moving object far away, such as an airplane, the results are astounding.

 Despite the crystal-clear image, it lacks some of the tech the Canon HV20 comes with, such as the 24p Cinema Mode.
 It also requires image stabilization, which is a HUGE oversight for a camera with 57x zoom.

 It comes with Canon’s standard two-year warranty.
-Customers on Amazon rated the VIXIA 4.2 out of 5-stars.
-Almost everyone said the camera does the job it’s supposed to do.
+Customers say the camera does the job it’s supposed to do.
 People were blown away by the zoom, but many people complained about the lack of image stabilization.

 Pros and Cons